xspager/Cedar_tools/README.md

 5 2 + 10 * .
 ```

 Of course QEmu's included version of OpenFirmware is also a Forth prompt without the *ok* part so we can so that same without the proprietary firmware.
+Go check https://learnxinyminutes.com/docs/forth/ for a bit more.

-## Getting very own Cedar
+## Getting your very own Cedar
 Now that we have a "machine" running SunOS 2.6 we better backup the disk image by coping sunos_26.qcow2 to something like sunos_26.qcow2.back before we proceed.
 And then...

 I'll later include instructions on how I manage to run a version of the Cedar system on SunOS from https://xeroxparcarchive.computerhistory.org/_cdcsl_93-16_/1/cedar/.index.html in the future.
 Maybe a script to run on SunOS (maybe there are no way to download anything, maybe you could install Netscape :raised_eyebrow: ...it does have that browser written in Java out of the box though)